thannob/line-yolo-api/README.md

 ### Install required packages.

-* For Windows, install pytorch based on the instruction from: https://pytorch.org/, then:
+* For Windows, use PIP to install pytorch based on the instruction from: https://pytorch.org/, then:
 ```
 $ pip install -r requirements-windows.txt
 ```